CodeLikeAGirl18/compSys-e2019-pub/tools/vm/README.md

 On newer macbooks the installation can fail.
 In that case you need to the Security & Privacy setting and give the installation program full permissions.

 ### Virtualisation Technology
 For efficiently running the VM you need to have enabled Intel Virtualisation Technology (Intel VT) or AMD-Virtualisation (AMD-V), depending on your processor provider.
-It you get the error
+If you get the error

 ```
 VT-x is disabled in the BIOS for all CPU modes (VERR_VMX_MSR_ALL_VMX_DISABLED)